Well-posedness of the relaxed Electron MHD equations with random diffusion: Abstract

 \section{Abstract}

 We investigate the three-dimensional Electron Magnetohydrodynamics (EMHD) equations in the absence of resistivity, a regime that is generally ill-posed in Sobolev and Gevrey spaces due to the system’s quasilinear structure.
-Motivated by the recent work of one of the authors on the inviscid primitive equations [R. Hu, Q. Lin, and R. Liu, \emph{Journal of Nonlinear Science}, 35:84, 2025], we introduce a random diffusion term and demonstrate that it restores local well-posedness almost surely in appropriate Gevrey classes.
-Furthermore, under slightly stronger diffusion and small initial data, we establish global well-posedness with high probability.
-These results extend the scope of stochastic regularization techniques to a broader class of quasilinear magnetic systems relevant to plasma physics.
+Motivated by the recent work of one of the authors on the inviscid primitive equations [R. Hu, Q. Lin, and R. Liu, \emph{Journal of Nonlinear Science}, 35:84, 2025], we consider a relaxed EMHD system in which resistivity is replaced by multiplicative noise and the nonlinear term is regularized via a fractional derivative.
+Specifically, we replace the classical advection term $(B \cdot \nabla)J$ with its fractional counterpart $(B \cdot \nabla^\alpha)J$, where $0 < \alpha \leq 1$.
+We prove that for $\a<1$, the resulting system is locally well-posed almost surely in suitable Gevrey spaces.
+Moreover, with small initial data, we establish global well-posedness with high probability.
+These results expand the applicability of stochastic regularization techniques to a broader class of quasilinear magnetic models relevant to plasma physics and turbulence.

 Keywords: Electron MHD, Well-posedness, Gevrey class, pseudo-differential noise

 MSC Classification: 35Q35, 60H15, 60H50, 76M35